-The functional-analytic foundations of the generalized probability measure, including issues of positivity, norm conservation, and self-adjointness, require a more rigorous treatment and are beyond the scope of the present work \cite{HornJohnson2013, Rudin1991, Folland1999, Stein2011}.
-Therefore, in the following, we introduce a generalized probability definition for the NG framework based on a $j$-integrable wavefunction $\psi_j(x,t)$, which is used to compute probabilities and normalization constants:

-In Eq.~\ref{eq:14}, the wavefunction $\psi_{n}(x,t)$ is associated with a phase determined by one of the $j$-th roots of negative unity.
-The remaining $j-1$ roots appear through the corresponding conjugate wavefunctions, whose product ensures that the resulting probability density remains real.
 The probability definition given in Eq.~\ref{eq:14} is constructed to ensure that the resulting quantity remains real-valued within the \(L^{j}\)-normed geometric framework.
 In contrast to the conventional \(L^{2}\) case, where a single complex conjugate guarantees reality through \(|\psi|^{2}\), the NG formulation incorporates all \(j\) roots of negative unity, leading to a multi-phase structure of the wavefunction.
 The product of the \(j\) conjugate components forms a symmetric combination in which the complex phases cancel pairwise (or cyclically), yielding a real-valued integrand.
-In this sense, Eq.~\ref{eq:15} represents a natural generalization of the standard probability density, consistent with the underlying \(L^{j}\)-norm structure, and ensures that measurable quantities derived from it remain physically meaningful.
-For instance, in the standard 3G framework ($j=2$), the roots of negative unity are $\pm i$, and the usual complex conjugation of the wavefunction leads to the familiar probability density $|\psi|^2$.
-In higher NG frameworks, this structure generalizes.
-For example, in the 4G case ($j=3$), the relevant roots are $\Bar{1}$, $\Bar{\omega}$, and $\Bar{\omega^2}$, where $\omega$ denotes a complex cube root of negative unity.
-The corresponding wavefunctions carry phases associated with these roots, and their combined product yields a real-valued probability density.
-In this way, the NG framework extends the standard notion of complex conjugation to a multi-phase structure consistent with the underlying geometric generalization.
-This generalized probability construction can then be used to define expectation values of quantum-mechanical observables.
+The expectation value of an operator $\hat{O}$ in the NG framework can be calculated by multiplying the $\hat{O}\psi_{j}$ with the $j-1$ complex conjugates, which is essentially a generalization of finding the expectation values of operators in the 3G framework with $L^{2}$ integrable functions.
 In analogy with the standard Hilbert-space formulation, the expectation value of a hermitian operator $\hat{O}$ is given by: \begin{widetext}